 Mode d’emploi de la théorie constructive des champs bosoniques : avec une application aux chemins rugueux

-Confluentes Mathematici, Volume 4 (2012) no. 1.
+Confluentes Mathematici, Tome 4 (2012) no. 1.

 Nous développons dans cet article les principaux arguments constructifs utilisés en théorie quantique des champs, en nous cantonnant aux théories bosoniques, pour lesquelles il n'existe pas de présentation générale récente.
 L'article s'adresse d'abord et avant tout à des mathématiciens ou physiciens mathématiciens connaissant les arguments de base de la théorie perturbative des champs, et souhaitant connaître un cadre général dans lequel ils peuvent être rendus rigoureux.
 Il fournit également un aperçu d'une série d'articles récents [50, 51] visant à donner une définition constructive des chemins rugueux et du calcul stochastique fractionnaire.